BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 4.9 =
+* Bugfix: corrected evaluation of shortcode parameters for correct implementation of versions and popup functionality
+* verified compatibility with Wordpress 4.9

 = 4.8 =
 * Enhancement: added "popup" parameter to shortcode, to allow hiding the contents of the bible quote and show it only on click in a popup